When it comes to energy-efficient HVAC installation in the Wasatch Front region, there’s good news for your family this tax season.

 Is There a Maximum Amount I Can Claim?

-Credit Limits for Certain Items
+Credit Limits for Particular Items

-Incentives are limited for some qualified solutions:
+Tax reductions are restricted for some qualified solutions:

 - Windows and skylights—$200